Semantic conventions for RPC spans

 HTTP calls can generally be represented using just HTTP spans.
 If they address a particular remote service and method known to the caller, i.e., when it is a remote procedure call transported over HTTP, the rpc.* attributes might be added additionally on that span, or in a separate RPC span that is a parent of the transporting HTTP call.
 Note that method in this context is about the called remote procedure and not the HTTP verb (GET, POST, etc.).

-Semantic Conventions for specific RPC technologies
+Semantic conventions for specific RPC technologies

 More specific Semantic Conventions are defined for the following RPC technologies: